icann/OCTO-TE-labs/DNS 02e - Other Tools.md

 # Wireshark

 `wireshark` is tcpdump best friend.
-MAkes the collected data so much more readable.
+Makes the collected data so much more readable.